IVI and Australia

 Ongoing IVI Indo-Pacific Regional Programs

-Typhoid Vaccine Development: IVI transferred the technology for its Vi-DT typhoid conjugate vaccine to Indonesia’s Biofarma and is supporting clinical trials of the vaccine in Indonesia.
+IVI transferred the technology for its Vi-DT typhoid conjugate vaccine to Indonesia’s Biofarma and supported the clinical trials and licensure of the vaccine in Indonesia.
+WHO Prequalification is now pending.

 Previous IVI-Australia Collaboration

-AusAID Funding: From 2000 to 2005, AusAID provided Over $230,000AUD in funding across multiple IVI programs: capacity building in China and Vietnam, the Diseases of the Most Impoverished (DOMI), and establishment of IVI’s vaccine development laboratories.
+From 2000 to 2005, AusAID provided Over $230,000AUD in funding across multiple IVI programs: capacity building in China and Viet Nam, the Diseases of the Most Impoverished (DOMI), and establishment of IVI’s vaccine development laboratories.

-SIVAC (Supporting Independent Immunization and Vaccine Advisory Committees) Program: Australia’s National Technical Advisory Group (NITAG) on Immunization trained NITAG scientists from Indonesia, Nepal, and Vietnam in support of IVI’s SIVAC program.
-(2011-2013)
+Australia’s National Technical Advisory Group (NITAG) on Immunization trained NITAG scientists from Indonesia, Nepal, and Vietnam in support of IVI’s SIVAC program (2011-2013).

-Rotavirus Surveillance Capacity Building: Murdoch Children’s Research Center provided training to scientists from Cambodia, Laos, Mongolia, and Sri Lanka in rotavirus detection, quality control, and quality assurance as part of IVI’s Rotavirus Program.
-(2007)
+Murdoch Children’s Research Center provided training to scientists from Cambodia, Laos, Mongolia, and Sri Lanka in rotavirus detection, quality control, and quality assurance as part of IVI’s Rotavirus Program (2007).

-Streptococcus pneumoniae Surveillance: In collaboration with Sydney Children’s Hospital, IVI conducted surveillance studies on pneumococcus in Australia, China, Korea, Taiwan, Thailand, and Vietnam.
-(2005-2006)
+In collaboration with Sydney Children’s Hospital, IVI conducted surveillance studies on pneumococcus in Australia, China, Korea, Taiwan, Thailand, and Viet Nam (2005-2006).